selimgomri/membership/docs/whats-new/2020/February.md

 We've upgraded the notify composer from TinyMCE 4 to TinyMCE 5.
 This delivers user experience improvements for our notify users.

+**This change was reverted on Friday 21 February following user complaints of slow load times for the TinyMCE textarea.
+We have also compiled all TinyMCE plugins into a single JS file to dramatically reduce the time taken for HTTP requests.**

 ## Improved colour styling for customer clubs

 We've improved the header at the top of each page so a club's custom colour is also applied to the menu at the top of each page.
 We've also added code to dynamically adjust the text contrast on these coloured backgrounds.